charbelrami/chocolatier/readme.md

 ### createElement

-`createElement(type, ...modifiers)` creates a new HTML element of the given type and applies the provided modifiers to it.
+`createElement(elementType, ...modifiers)` creates a new HTML element of the given type and applies the provided modifiers to it.

 ```js
 createElement(